 Archaeological site of one of the few Visigothic churches (6th century) of North African type built on the peninsula.

-The set is formed by a basilica and a necropolis associated with it.
+The set is formed by a basilica and a necropolis related to it.

 It is located in San Pedro de Alcántara next to Linda Vista Beach and near Las Termas Romanas de Las Bóvedas site.